Deadparrots/Studio_Project_1/README.md

-# Studio_Project_1
+# Studio Project 1
-This is to list all the functions in the project
+This is to list all the added functions in the project and their uses/definition